 Railroad Injury Lawsuits

-Who Qualify for Federal Employers Liability Act (FELA)
+Who Qualifies for Federal Employers Liability Act (FELA)

-If you are a yardmaster, conductor, brakemen, locomotive engineer, signalman, maintenance of way worker, trainmen, or a railroad employee not involved with trains, contact a FELA attorney to represent you.
+If you are a yardmaster, conductor, brakemen, locomotive engineer, signalman, maintenance worker, trainmen, or a railroad employee not involved with trains, contact a FELA attorney to represent you.

 Why You Should Not Deal Directly With the Insurance Company